-The Evidence Details tab on the File Details tab provides a summary of the open-source and third-party evidence identified for a given scanned file (binary or non-binary).
-You can use this information to write helpful review comments in new or existing inventory items associated with this file.
-The Evidence Details tab list the string-based scan results (and result totals) for each of the following evidence types:
+The Evidence Summary tab on the File Details tab provides a summary of the open-source and third-party evidence identified for a given scanned file (binary or non-binary).
+You can use this information to write review comments in new or existing inventory items associated with this file.
+The Evidence Summary tab lists the string-based scan results (and result totals) for each of the following evidence types: